jayatheerthkulkarni/jayatheerthkulkarni/README.md

 - Third-year Computer Science student from Geethanjali College of Engineering and Technology
 - Upstream contributor to **Git**, working on pathspec bugs and submodule stash handling
-- Active contributor to **GCC Rust** – working on parsing, IR generation, and compiler internals
 - Built a **collision-free hash algorithm** for all four-character ASCII strings (~81M entries, zero collisions)
 - Developed a full-stack **offline-first inventory system** for a real-world factory
 - Finalist at **Smart India Hackathon** for an avatar-based child safety education project